Brian-Walsh-0396/codingportfolio/Personal Projects/Python/5e Quick Builder/ReadMe.md

 * Basic Weapons
 * Armor
-* Have file save to desktop with new formating (playername_character name)
+* Have file save to desktop with new formatting (playername_character name)